 Student CARE - Care for students is provided through academic, disability, and career advising.
 The OSA also makes available mediation for personal concerns and unresolved issues.

-Student COMMUNITY - Opportunities for personal and academic growth are accessible through the co-curricular life that encourages students to participate in skill building workshops and networking events.
+Student COMMUNITY - Opportunities for personal and academic growth are accessible through co-curricular programs that encourage students to participate in skill building workshops and networking events.

 Contents